alji81/Kschool/README.md

 ### REPLICATION
-To replicate the TFM, it is needed to follow strictly Notebooks sequence below, supported by Main Report file:
+To replicate the TFM, it is needed to follow strictly Notebooks sequenced below, supported by MAIN REPORT file:

 A) Data acquisition:
    - Pollutants: 1A.Obtain_data_pollutants.ipynb